 Firstrade is known as one of the first low-budget trading platforms on the internet, as well as for offering trading services to residents in a wide variety of countries and languages.

-Firstrade is primarily built around its website interface, but it also offers an app which syncs seamlessly with your web-based trading.
+Firstrade is primarily built around its website interface, but it also offers a mobile trading app that syncs seamlessly with your web-based trading.
 (This is not a particularly noteworthy feature, as both interfaces simply draw their data from the same portfolio.)
 You can also place trades over the phone and receive assistance via phone, email or chat.

 This service offers a wide variety of account types, including IRA, educational, dedicated business portfolios and others.
 It also offers a decent variety of research options for users to dive into.